cs6006/cs6006.github.io/content/blog/second.md

 </center>

-As in the image above, I point out two large components that were connected directly using wires (in the image, look for the gray squares, and notice that they are connected directly by four pairs of wire).
+As in the image above, I pointed out two large components that were connected directly using wires (in the image, look for the gray squares, and notice that they are connected directly by four pairs of wire).
 These components were like our cities on hills, and the wires like our cards.
 Power flowing through a wire?
 That's a blue card.
 No power?
 That's a red card.